motherjones/prettylist/README.md

 *MoJo users:* Before you get started, follow [these instructions](https://github.com/motherjones/story-tools#starting-a-new-project).

 Prettylist is like any other HTML unordered list, except each list item is automatically populated by data you'll enter into a Google Spreadsheet.
-This allows you to skip having to manually write out each list item manually in HTML.
+This allows you to skip having to manually write out each list item in HTML.
 We'll get into details below, but in brief, you'll follow three simple steps:

 * Start with a spreadsheet with some column headers and content. (**Pro tip:** Avoid putting spaces in your headers.
 We prefer camelCasing.)